 Let’s take a peek at 5 ways to heal your gut in order to heal your joints, and the best supplements and foods to help you do so.

 I’ve also created several supplement protocols with the specific supplements I recommend (that I have linked to below).
 I hope you find this incredibly helpful and actionable!

 *When you set up your own Fullscript account through these links, you will get access to a large discount, a huge database of prescription-grade supplements from only verified sellers, and free shipping right to your door as often as you’d like.
 It is totally free to join, there are no membership fees, and it’s an awesome resource!
 It’s also more affordable and safe than ordering from Amazon or your local store.

 **I earn a small commission on any supplements you order through my Fullscript links and I appreciate your support so that I can continue to provide free, valuable information for my readers.
-I will only recommend supplements, research, or clinical experience that I have found effective.
+I will only recommend supplements that I believe could be helpful.

 #1 | Optimize Your Digestion

 This is a big category where a lot could go wrong!
 Your digestive system includes your mouth, esophagus, stomach, small and large intestines, gallbladder, liver, and pancreas.
 Even your mood affects how well you digest!